Choirs of St Nicholas Harpenden

 ABOUT THE CHOIR

 There is a long standing choral tradition at St Nicholas.
 A Boys’ Choir has flourished since at least the 1900s and our Girls’ Choir was founded in 2009.
 Our excellent Adult Choir consists of talented Sopranos, Altos, Counter-Tenors, Tenors, Baritones and Basses.
+We have four Choral Scholars aged 16-18.

 The choirs sing at 9.30 Sunday Eucharist and 6.30 Choral Evensong and on Feast Days.